The 5 hidden reasons habits fail and evidence-based strategies to make them stick — from environment design to identity-based motivation.

 Scale every habit down until it takes 2 minutes or less:

 This isn't about doing less.
-It's about establishing the identity of someone who meditates, reads, or runs.
+It's about establishing the of someone who meditates, reads, or runs.
 The volume comes naturally once the habit is locked in.

 If your phone is on your nightstand, you will scroll in the morning.
 If cookies are on your counter, you will eat them.
 If your guitar is in a closet, you won't practice.